 Without a recording contract and with nothing even close to a “hit,” the band forged a fiery local following with future J. Geils Band members Peter Wolf as frontman and Stephen Jo Bladd behind the drums, opening for a who’s who of blues greats while headlining shows at some of the rockin’est Boston venues of the day.
 Called an “attitude-heavy” group by Wolf himself, a 1966 review of the band’s earliest live shows said, “As a musical product, no attempt to describe them is sufficient.
 They must be heard to be appreciated.”

-Contrary to a longstanding urban myth that The Hallucinations formed when Wolf commandeered the mic at a party when the band’s original lead singer was too drunk to perform, the group’s origins aren’t in any way as spectacularly rock-and-roll dramatic, according to the band’s guitarist Paul Shapiro, a Boston native who graduated from the School of the Museum of Fine Arts in 1962.
+Contrary to a longstanding urban myth that The Hallucinations formed when Wolf commandeered the mic at a party when the band’s original lead singer was too drunk to perform, the group’s origins aren’t as spectacularly rock-and-roll dramatic as that, according to the band’s guitarist Paul Shapiro, a Boston native who graduated from the School of the Museum of Fine Arts in 1962.
 “That rumor is not true,” he said in an interview with Jim Botticelli, author of Dirty Old Boston: Four Decades of a City In Transition.
 “The Hallucinations did not exist at that party.”

 During his time with The Hallucinations, Wolf had become the first all-night deejay at the unforgettable Boston radio station WBCN, using “Woofa Goofa” as his on-air personality, but he chose to make his career onstage and with Bladd joined the J. Geils Band, which signed with Atlantic in 1970.
 Shapiro became a world-renowned abstract impressionist and landscape painter, based in New Mexico since 1982.